constgen/neutrino-middleware-sass-loader/README.md

 [![npm](https://img.shields.io/npm/v/neutrino-middleware-sass-loader.svg)](https://www.npmjs.com/package/neutrino-middleware-sass-loader)
 [![npm](https://img.shields.io/npm/dt/neutrino-middleware-sass-loader.svg)](https://www.npmjs.com/package/neutrino-middleware-sass-loader)

 `neutrino-middleware-sass-loader` is a [Neutrino](https://neutrino.js.org) middleware for compiling styles with [Dart Sass](https://sass-lang.com/dart-sass).
 This middleware only transforms Sass to CSS.
 It is recommended to have `@neutrinojs/style-loader` (or its substitution) in the configuration to be able to compile Sass styles to JavaScript modules.
+Both SCSS and SASS syntaxes are supported.

 ## Requirements